At Featherstone High School we offer a broad and balanced curriculum that aims to enable all our young people to become:

 At Featherstone pupils follow a two year key stage 3 programme of study made up of English, maths, science, history, geography, art and design, drama, music, cookery, computing, PE and dance, PSHE (including citizenship) and RE.
 Pupils in the F and H bands also study a modern foreign language (French or Spanish or Panjabi).
 Pupils in the S band follow a course of language study in addition to English and maths plus.
 S band pupils are able to study Panjabi during the extended day.
 Pupils beginning year 7 with a level 3 at KS2 receive additional English and maths support (funded by the year 7 literacy and numeracy catch up premium).

 At KS4 all pupils study the core areas of English (GCSE English Literature as well as GCSE English Language), maths, science, PSHE (including citizenship), RE and PE.
 Students follow the local curriculum agreed by Ealing SACRE for their RE.
 Most of them take exams in the subject.
 The majority of the pupils in the F band are expected to follow the English Baccalaureate pathway.
-Many also follow the triple science course.
+All the students in F Band are also expected follow the triple science course (some of it during the extended day).
 All pupils are expected to attempt the English literature GCSE as well as English language.
 In year 9 all pupils are expected to follow guided subject pathways.
-Pupils in the H and S band have English and maths plus in place of one or more of their options.
+Pupils in the H and S band will access additional English and maths as they follow the Progress 8 Pathway.